- Practice fire protection engineering regionally, nationally and internationally in a broad range of modern professional settings

 - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors

 - An ability to communicate effectively with a range of audiences

 - An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts

 - An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives

 - An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions

-The current overall undergraduate enrollment in Fire Protection Engineering is 128 students distributed over all four years of student (as of Fall 2019), making up 3% of the Clark School of Engineering undergraduate student body.
+The current overall undergraduate enrollment in Fire Protection Engineering is 128 students distributed over all four years of student (as of Fall 2019).
 In the 2018-2019 academic year, the Fire Protection Engineering program awarded 43 Bachelor of Science degrees.